Bari

 - Challenges

-- Challenges include cultural erosion due to modernization, conflicts, and environmental changes impacting traditional livelihoods.
+- Challenges include economic disparities, maintaining cultural heritage amid modernization, and environmental sustainability.

 - Preservation Efforts